stefanZorcic/scaling-book/training.md

   - name: "Takeaways from LLM Training on TPUs"
   - name: "Some Problems to Work"
   - name: "Appendix"
+  - subsections:
+    - name: "Appendix A: Deriving the backward pass comms"

 # Below is an example of injecting additional post-specific styles.
 # This is used in the 'Layouts' section of this post.